LegoTypes/ha-synthetic-sensors/docs/Dev/AST-Arch/context_and_reference_value_architecture.md

 ## Unified AST-Driven Architecture Implementation

-The system implements a **unified AST-driven architecture** where parse-once analysis, context pre-building, and evaluation work together as an integrated system.
+The system implements a **AST-driven architecture** where parse-once analysis, context pre-building, and evaluation work together as an integrated system.
 This replaces the legacy on-the-fly variable resolution approach.

 ### AST-Driven Pipeline Workflow